calizarr/PhenoPiSight/Overall_Guide.md

       * Follow any of these guides to backup then restore (clone) your Raspberry PI Image.
           * [Cloning Your Raspberry PI (Windows)][]
           * [Clone Raspberry PI All Operating Systems][]
+          * In general, backup the image then use that image to restore it onto all the other SD cards.
+You can use Win32DiskImager on Windows or the `dd` tool in Linux.

 [this documentation.]: https://www.raspberrypi.org/documentation/linux/filesystem/backup.md